kategerasimenko/chukchi_verb_database/README.md

 ## How to run
 1) run an Elasticsearch system
 2) run `indexator.py` in the `data` folder.
-This will load an index with the defined mapping and three example documents.
+This will load an index with the defined mapping and four example documents.
-2) in the command line, type `python new_app.py runserver` and the application will be launched.
+3) in the command line, type `python chukchi_verb_database.wsgi` and the application will be launched.

-## TO DO
-- Create more example docs for a database (in the `data` folder).
-Those existing now are just for test and do not reflect characteristics of real Chukchi verbs.
-- include real options for select fields
-- Think about backups